walkerrandolphsmith/react-treeview/README.md

 - `itemClassName`: the class name of the `.tree-view_item` div.
 - `treeViewClassName`: the class name of the `.tree-view` div.
 - `childrenClassName`: the class name of the `.tree-view_children` item div.
+- `onClick`: callback triggered when the arrow is clicked.

 TreeViews can be naturally nested.